 Bentonite clay mask — Combine 1 tablespoon bentonite clay, 1 teaspoon organic apple cider vinegar, and 1-2 teaspoons filtered water in a bowl.
 Spread an even layer over your armpits and let it sit for 5-20 minutes.
 Wash it off in the shower or with a warm, wet washcloth and repeat as needed until underarm odor goes away!

 We take such good care of our face with washing, toning, moisturizing, exfoliating, moisturizing again and then neglect our armpits.
 I get it though… Your face enters the room first but then couldn’t your body odor enter the room second?
 Yeah, let’s nix that.

 The thin skin of our underarms are prone to dryness.
-Keep them moisturized and they'll stay happy all day!
-I like to use Pure + Radiant's skin food serum for mature skin because it contains frankincense essential oil which eliminates bacteria and protects skin cells.
+Keep them moisturized and they’ll stay happy all day!
+I like to use Mountain Rose Herb’s organic jojoba oil because jojoba has absorption properties that are similar to our skin’s own sebum.

 As you know, I don’t personally wear deodorant on a daily basis, but when I do reach for the occasional swipe, here are my tried-and-true favorites: